 · All committee and Full Council decisions are made in accordance with the Local Government Act 1972, during public meetings, with votes recorded transparently in the minutes.

-Claim 6: "The CIL money generated for the parish council by the new housing in Bagshot should be spent in Bagshot, not taken by conservative councillors for projects in other villages.
+"The CIL money generated for the parish council by the new housing in Bagshot should be spent in Bagshot, not taken by conservative councillors for projects in other villages.
 CIL could be used to pay for safety improvements on our roads, especially near schools."

 Misleading